GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

 The overscan section and the data section could have been obtained in the loop for each extension.
-It is however more efficient to retrieve the descriptor information once, then three times in the loop, when it is possible to do so.
+It is however more efficient to retrieve the descriptor information once than three times in the loop, when it is possible to do so.

 Moving on to the loop starting on Line 11.
 For convenience, the extension